iukadike/blog/_posts/2023-08-01-buffer-overflow.md

 ECX: this is used to store the second argument to the function
 EDX: this is used to store the third argument to the function

-So in the case of execve we have the function definition as
+So in the case of execve we have the function definition as:

 ```
 execve(const char *pathname, char *const _Nullable argv[],